piotrkulpinski/css-style-guides/README.md

 ## Organization

-- Organize sections of code by component.
+- Organize sections of code by module.
 - Use consistent white space to your advantage when separating sections of code for scanning larger documents.
-- When using multiple CSS files, break them down by component instead of page.
-Pages can be rearranged and components moved.
+- When using multiple CSS files, break them down by module instead of page.
+Pages can be rearranged and modules moved.

 ## Naming conventions